-And yet, at the end of study, Pontzer and his team came to a startling conclusion.
-Despite the Hadza being some of the most active people on earth, their total energy expenditure per day was not more than the people in the U.S and Europe!
+And yet, at the end of the study, Pontzer and his team came to a startling conclusion.
+Despite the Hadza being some of the most active people on earth, their total energy expenditure per day was not more than the people in the U.S. and Europe!
 Think about that for a second.
-The average American walks 5117 steps, or 2.4 miles per day.
-That’s less than half what the Hadza cover, and yet, both sets of humans burn the same amount of calories.
+The average American walks 5117 steps or 2.4 miles per day.
+That’s less than half what the Hadza cover, and yet, both sets of humans burn the same number of calories.

 While this study was on a smaller sample size, it did help destroy the myth that people who lost major amounts of weight did so by simply becoming more active.

-Exercise alone can Result in Major Weight Loss
+2. Exercise Alone Can Result in Major Weight Loss

 Make no mistake about it, exercise is one of the healthiest things you can do for your body and your mind.
 Studies have linked regular exercise to numerous health benefits like reduced blood pressure, lower triglycerides in the blood, and even a reduced risk of stroke, and heart attack.

 But, without a change of diet, those are the only benefits you’ll see from regular exercise.
-Study after study has proven that the effects on weight loss from exercise are only modest to begin with, and will get less noticeable over the long term.
+Study after study has proven that the effects of weight loss from exercise are only modest, to begin with, and will get less noticeable over the long term.

-I Burn most of my Calories Daily from Exercise
+3. I Burn Most of my Calories Daily From Exercise

 In truth, only about a third of all calories burned daily come from exercise.
 The majority of our energy expenditure comes from our basal metabolic rate, which we have no control over.
 This is basically the energy being used to keep up your basic functioning during the day, and to fire all activities when you’re asleep at night.